GustavoSouza12/React-Course/README.md

 ### Why do we need it

 is when we hate to deal with apparent components css when that child component is a modal, a pop-up or a tooltip

+# 33 High Order Components part 1

+A pattern where a function takes a component as an argument and returns a new component

+Is used to help us write less code and reuse code more easily without repeat a lot of code